 The Hancock building is the second tallest building and the view from the observation deck is actually more spectacular than the Willis Tower because of the proximity of the building to the water front and Lake Shore Drive below.
 The kids enjoyed the view from the Hancock Observatory and Tower more than the Willis tower.

 The favorite mall was Waterpower Place.
 This is a multilevel mall with 8 or 10 stores per floor.
-One neat thing that constantly amused the kids was that every business in Chicago has a revolving door.
+One neat thing that constantly amused the kids was that almost every business has a revolving door.
 I spent a lot of time in Chicago getting kids out of revolving doors.

 One of our trips out of the immediate downtown area was to the Field Museum south of Downtown adjacent to Soldier Field (Home of the Bears) This is a very good museum with the quality of exhibits as good as or better than the Smithsonian.
 One of the best parts of the museum is a huge collection of stuffed animals from all over the world.
 The animals are placed in natural type environments and the collection is extensive.
 There area also many cultural exhibits throughout the museum.
 The Grand Hall as you enter the museum is featured in a recent movie…..
 Night at the Museum.